kencormican/milestoneProjectFour/README.md

 [Back to Contents](#table-of-contents)

 #### Connecting to the GitHub repository:
 There are several ways to connect this or any app.
 You can use Heroku CLI to connect as outlined on the Heroku site.
-However its simpler to deploy the site from Github, that way you only need to push to GitHub.
+However, it's simpler to deploy the site from Github, that way you only need to push to GitHub.

 1. Select Github, from the Deployment method section, on the Deploy Tab.